PC-Admin/PC-Admins-Synapse-Setup-Guide-2/README.md

 # PC-Admin's Synapse Setup Guide

 This guide covers complete Synapse setup for Debian 10 with Postgresql.
 It includes the often missing sections on how to configure postgresql and coturn with Synapse.
 As well as additional steps to configure a jitsi instance for conferencing.

-You can use this guide to make your own encrypted chat server.
+You can use this guide to make your own encrypted chat server for your existing domain that's running on another server.
+This is useful if you want to host a Matrix instance for your company/organisation and you already have a web address.

 You will need at least a 1GB VPS although I recommend 2GB for a small server.
-You will also need a desired domain name.
-This guide will use ‘matrix.example.org’ with Riot-Web hosted through NGINX on the same server at ‘chat.example.org‘.
-Still experimenting to see if i can trim the 'server name' to be example.org instead of matrix.example.org, while still running the service at matrix.example.org.
+You will need a desired domain name.
+This guide will setup a Matrix service at ‘matrix.example.org’ with Riot-Web hosted through NGINX on the same server at ‘chat.example.org‘.
+While user IDs appear without the 'matrix.' like so: @user:example.org

+For a guide on how to make just a Matrix/Riot/Jitsi service on its own domain name please see: <original guide url>

 Join the discussion at: #synapsesetupguide:matrix.org if you get stuck or have an edit in mind.
 ***